Avatar: The Way of Water: Development

-In 2006, Cameron stated that if Avatar (2009) was successful, he would consider making two sequels.
+In 2006, James Cameron said if Avatar (2009) were successful, he would consider making two sequels.
 In 2010, he said the sequels would proceed as planned as a result of the film's widespread success.
 The sequels were originally scheduled for release in December 2014 and 2015.
 He included certain scenes in the first film for future story follow-ups.
 Cameron planned to shoot the sequels back-to-back and to begin work "once the novel is nailed down".
-He stated that the sequels would widen the universe while exploring other moons of Polyphemus.
+He said the sequels would widen the universe while exploring other moons of Polyphemus.
 The first sequel would focus on the ocean of Pandora and also feature more of the rainforest.
 He intended to capture footage for the sequel at the bottom of the Mariana Trench using a deepwater submersible.
-In 2011, Cameron stated that he was just starting to design the ocean ecosystem of Pandora and the other worlds to be included in the story.
+In 2011, Cameron said he was just starting to design the ocean ecosystem of Pandora and the other worlds to be included in the story.
 The storyline, although continuing the environmental theme of the first film, would not be "strident" since the film will concentrate on entertainment.
 The sequels were confirmed as continuing to follow the characters of Jake and Neytiri in December 2009.
 Cameron implied that the humans would return as the antagonists of the story.
-In 2011, Cameron stated his intention to film the sequels at a higher frame rate than the industry standard 24 frames per second, to add a heightened sense of reality.
+In 2011, Cameron said he would film the sequels at a higher frame rate than the industry standard 24 frames per second, to add a heightened sense of reality.

 In 2013, Cameron announced that the sequels would be filmed in New Zealand, with performance capture to take place in 2014.
 An agreement with the New Zealand government required at least one world premiere to be held in Wellington and at least NZ$500 million (approximately US$410 million at December 2013 exchange rates) to be spent on production activity in New Zealand, including live-action filming and visual effects.
 The New Zealand government announced it would raise its baseline tax rebate for filmmaking from 15% to 20%, with 25% available to international productions in some cases and 40% for New Zealand productions (as defined by section 18 of the New Zealand Film Commission Act 1978).